skggm/skggm/README.md

 is a regularization term that promotes sparsity \[[Hsieh et al.](http://jmlr.org/papers/volume15/hsieh14a/hsieh14a.pdf)\].
 This is a generalization of the scalar-**lambda** formulation found in \[[Friedman et al.](http://statweb.stanford.edu/~tibs/ftp/glasso-bio.pdf)\] and implemented [here](http://scikit-learn.org/stable/modules/generated/sklearn.covariance.GraphLassoCV.html) .

-The graph lasso has application in X, Y, Z.
+The graphical lasso finds diverse applications in **TODO X, Y, Z**.

 In this package we provide a [scikit-learn](http://scikit-learn.org)-compatible implementation of the program above and a collection of modern best practices for working with the graphical lasso.
 To get started, test out